CASE STUDY 01 · PAYPAL CONSUMER · 2019–2024

 THE CHALLENGE

-Users recognized PayPal.
-They didn't know what it could do for them.
+Users recognized PayPal, but didn't know what it could do for them.

-The conventional fix — more tooltips, better copy, a smarter onboarding flow — addresses the symptom.
-I went after the structure.
-What was needed wasn't a better funnel.
-It was a system that sustained learning over time, across surfaces, without forcing it.
+Typical fixes like tooltips, better copy, a smarter onboarding flow could address the symptom, but I went after the structure.
+We needed a system that sustained learning over time and across surfaces, without forcing it.

 THE SYSTEM I DESIGNED

-The key insight was that learning after a successful action is more durable than learning before one.
-I shifted investment toward completion states, post-transaction detail, and contextual reinforcement — the moments where understanding actually crystallizes.
+Because a key insight was learning after a successful action is more durable than learning before one, I shifted investment toward moments where understanding actually crystallizes: completion states, post-transaction detail, and contextual reinforcement.

 Early-life surface map — where understanding crystallizes or decays